telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 Just change the **Menu** with the name of the control you want - TreeView, Grid, Upload, etc.

->note The scripts/skins enable/disable is prioritized as follows:
+>tip The scripts/skins enable/disable is prioritized as follows:
 >
 * The settings applied at page level have top priority.
 * The settings applied for a particular control in the web.config file are next in priority.